VK-Ant/AttendanceSystem-JetsonAGX/README.md

 5. If you want to delete the image throughout the folder use 5th step mentioned above.

-5. And finally automatically attendance stored in excel sheet(Name, Data, Time).

-6. If you want remove the person data in database or data throught folder.

 ### **THANK YOU & CREDIT**